-When I was a schoolboy, a chocolate candy was popular among children.
+When I was a schoolboy, a chocolate treat was popular among us.

-Especially, when we went on an excursion somewhere as a school event, some liked to take the candy treat with them, for the chocolate was lovely and satisfying, besides its plastic container was really convenient to carry around.
+Especially, when we went on an excursion somewhere as a school event, some liked to take the candy because it was not just yummy, but its container was convenient to carry around.

 Meiji Choco Baby (明治 チョコベビー)

-When you remove the outer plastic package, the plain clear box with lots of teeny-weeny chocolate pellets inside appears.
+When you remove the outer packaging, you can clearly see lots of teeny-weeny chocolate pellets in the plain plastic container.

 Choco Baby Jumbo

 Meiji Choco Baby comes in 2 sizes.
-What I purchased this time is the regular size box (32 g), while the milk chocolate is also available in a bigger box, which is named “Choco Baby Jumbo (チョコベビージャンボ)” (102 g).
+What I bought this time is the regular size box (32 g), while the other is the bigger version called “Choco Baby Jumbo (チョコベビージャンボ)” (102 g).